Abaco-Systems/axis-takyon/README.md

 - Better determinism: once a path is created, there's no implicit extra transfers, extra synchronization, memory allocations, or memory registrations
 - Fault tolerant ready at the application level: all communication paths are independent of each other, can be created or destroyed at any time, all failures are reported to the application, and timeouts are provided for all stages of communication
 - Unconnected communications (unicast & multicast datagrams) where data can be dropped
-- Can be used with IO devices: cameras, lidar, A2D converter, D2A converter, etc.
+- Can be used to communicate with IO devices: cameras, lidar, A2D converter, D2A converter, etc.

 Takyon provides an application with a one stop shop for all point to point message passing needs no mater the interconnect or locality (inter-thread, inter-process, inter-processor, intra-application, inter-application).